zamazan4ik/awesome-pgo/article/article.md

 TODO: write about BOLT, Propeller, its history and perspectives

 What else could we do beyond PGO?
 Well, the optimization industry has an answer - it's called Post-Link time Optimization (PLO)

+## Test environments

+### Hardware and OS

+TODO: add a photo of my Mac with my PC test setup

+During the tests, I use two test setups: my Windows-Linux dual-boot PC and Macbook with macOS.

+PC:

+* CPU: AMD Ryzen 9 5900x
+* RAM: 48 Gib of some default non-RGB RAM
+* SSD: Samsung 980 Pro 2 Tib
+* OS: Fedora 38
+* Kernel: Linux kernel 6.x (mostly 6.2 - 6.5)

+Macbook:

+* CPU: Apple M1 Pro 6+2
+* RAM: 16 Gib
+* SSD: 512 Gib
+* OS: macOS (mostly 13.x version)

+In the article my PC setup is called "Linux", and Macbook as "macOS".
+Sorry Windows people, I have no desire to perform all the tests on Windows.
+But anyway - it should work (and works) on this OS completely in the same way.

+### Compilers

+For all Rust projects I use `rustc` compiler with LLVM backend, versions somewhere in 1.68-1.73 range.
+For C and C++ I prefer using Clang 16, sometimes I use GCC 13 as an additional compiler.

+All these compilers are in their "default" state with no custom patches from my side: `rustc` from the official website, Clang and GCC from the official Fedore repository.

 ## FAQ